Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 However, exceptions exist:

-- Sperm Longevity: Since sperm can survive up to five days in optimal cervical mucus conditions, intercourse just before your period could theoretically result in pregnancy if ovulation occurred late.
+• Sperm Longevity: Since sperm can survive up to five days in favorable cervical mucus conditions, intercourse before bleeding could theoretically result in pregnancy if ovulation occurs unexpectedly soon after.

-- Anovulatory Bleeding: Sometimes what appears as a “period” may actually be spotting or irregular bleeding while still fertile.
+• Anovulatory Bleeding: Sometimes what appears as a “period” may actually be spotting or irregular bleeding while you are still in or near a fertile phase.

 In most cases though, getting pregnant one day before your actual period is very rare but not impossible.